Considerations for a Carcavelos e Parede Property

 A beach is never too far from a Carcavelos e Parede property.
 The waterfront lines both neighborhoods and features the seaside sands of Praia de Carcavelos, Praia da Torre, and Praia das Avencas, the latter of which is closer to Parede Centro.

-Photo by ceiling
+Picture by ceiling via Flickr

 Picture by Pedrik via Flickr